janskibh/wormhole-ra/README.md

 Run install.sh<br>
 `./install.sh`

-Copy the pair of keys printed at the end of the installation and paste them at the end of `/home/<sshuser>/.ssh/authorized_keys` on your VPS.
+Copy the public ssh key given at the end of the installation and paste it at the end of `/home/<sshuser>/.ssh/authorized_keys` on your VPS.

 Change `GatewayPorts` to `yes` in `/etc/ssh/sshd_config` on your VPS.

 ## Configuration

-Define The SSH_USER and SSH_HOST ans add redirections in `/etc/wormhole-ra/tunnel.conf`
+Define The SSH_USER and SSH_HOST and add redirections in `/etc/wormhole-ra/tunnel.conf`

 When the redirections are created, you can access your ressources at [vps ip]:[public port]